brian-carroll/elm_c_wasm/NOTES.md

 |       | Closure   |

 - gcc is making sure that pointers and floats are on 64-bit boundaries for a 64-bit target
+- All structure instances are placed on 64-bit boundaries, and the header is 32 bits, so anything that has only pointers or only floats in the body will get padding inserted
-- Elm Float has a float, so is padded
+- Elm Float has only a float in the body.
-- Const, Tuple2, Tuple3 and Record have only the header before the first pointer.
+- Const, Tuple2, Tuple3 and Record have only pointers in the body.
-- Int, Char, String, and Nil don't have either floats or pointers don't need this padding
+- Int, Char, String, and Nil don't have either floats or pointers so don't need this padding
-- Custom and Closure already happen to have their pointers on a 64-bit boundary don't need it )
+- Custom and Closure already happen to have their pointers on a 64-bit boundary don't need padding
 - OCaml expands header to 64 bits on 64-bit machines.
 But that doesn't help me here!
 Custom and Closure would end up getting padded instead.

 OK so there doesn't seem to be any way to avoid the 64-bit alignment happening.